libp2p/docs/content/reference/glossary.md

 ### Peer-to-peer (p2p)

 A peer-to-peer (p2p) network is one in which the participants (referred to as [peers](#peer) or [nodes](#node)) communicate with one another directly, on more or less "equal footing".
 This does not necessarily mean that all peers are identical; some may have different roles in the overall network.
-However, one of the defining characteristics of a peer-to-peer network is that they do not require a privileged set of "servers" which behave completely differently from their "clients", as is the case in the the predominant [client / server model](#client-server).
+However, one of the defining characteristics of a peer-to-peer network is that they do not require a privileged set of "servers" which behave completely differently from their "clients", as is the case in the predominant [client / server model](#client-server).

 ### Pubsub